VRCiOS/VRCi/README.md

 *VRChat® is a registered trademark of VRChat Inc. All rights reserved.*

-## Current Development Status

-**Beta testing will begin in early June 2025** via Apple's TestFlight platform.
-We're excited to share VRCi with the VRChat community and gather valuable feedback!
+## Support & Feedback

+Now that VRCi is live on the App Store, we're eager to hear from our users!
+Your feedback helps us continue improving the app.

+### Ways to Connect
+- **App Store Reviews**: Leave feedback directly on the App Store
+- **GitHub Issues**: Report bugs or request features
+- **GitHub Discussions**: Join community conversations
+- **Direct Contact**: Reach us at vrci_admin@proton.me

-### Feature Ideas Always Welcome
+### Feature Requests Welcome

 We're constantly looking for ways to improve VRCi!
-If you have ideas for new features or improvements, we'd love to hear from you:
+If you have ideas for new features or improvements, we'd love to hear from you through any of the channels above.
-- **Submit feature requests** via GitHub Issues
-- **Join discussions** in GitHub Discussions
-- **Contact us directly** at vrci_admin@proton.me

-Your input helps shape the future of VRCi!

 ### Developer Recruitment